 This information must be followed by a clear and concise description of the objectives and technical approach of the proposed research.
-The pre-application may not exceed two pages, when printed using standard letter-size (8.5-inch x 11-inch) paper with 1-inch margins (top, bottom, left, and right).
+The pre-application may not exceed four pages, when printed using standard letter-size (8.5-inch x 11-inch) paper with 1-inch margins (top, bottom, left, and right).
 The body text font must not be smaller than 11 point.
-Figures and references, if included, must fit within the two-page limit.
-Pre-applications that exceed the three-page limit will be discouraged.
-It is the responsibility of the applicant to include sufficient information in the pre-application to enable evaluation of responsiveness to this announcement.
+Figures and references, if included, must fit within the four-page limit.
+Reference pages do not count toward the four-page limit.

 In addition, the pre-application must include a listing of senior/key personnel and a listing of individuals who should not serve as merit reviewers of a subsequent application.
 Detailed instructions for how to craft the required listings are provided in Section VIII of this FOA.
-Note that the listing of individuals who should not serve as merit reviewers is rarely empty because the instructions contain mandatory inclusions requirements.
 This listing will not count toward the pre-application's page limit.
 The list of individuals must be included as an "Additional Attachment" to your pre-application in PAMS.